Kraansponn/C-Quiz-Game/README.md

 # Usage
 The question have to follow the format of : question? answer, eg(what is the captial of france?
 Paris)

-When running the programe the question file and a difficulty level has to be passed in. the difficulty level has to be between 1 and 6
+When running the programe the question file and a difficulty level has to be passed in.
+The difficulty level has to be between 1 and 6